A quick reference guide for sowing wildflower seeds and then providing the necessary aftercare for getting the most out of your meadow.

 - Water the area well.

-One of the greatest things about a wildflower meadow is its low maintenance but still, need a little care.
-To keep it healthy and prolong growth:
+One of the greatest things about a wildflower meadow is its low maintenance but it still needs a little care.
+To keep it healthy and prolong growth use our aftercare programme:

 - Continue to water after sowing and germination